 I’ve heard Jacob’s materials are very rigorous and am concerned about whether my student will be able to use them.

-This curriculum does deal with concepts in a very rigorous way, which is excellent for building mathematical thinking and showing students how to really apply what they’re learning; however, if you are coming from a program that did not emphasize problem solving, you may wish to start with Principles of Mathematics to build those skills first.
+This curriculum does deal with concepts in a very rigorous way, which is excellent for building mathematical thinking and showing students how to really apply what they’re learning.
+Be sure to get the ecourse and use it alongside the program, as it will guide students through that and minimize unnecessary difficulties due to wording or explanation challenges.

 I used Principles of Mathematics.
 Will it be easy to transition to the Jacob’s program?